redhat-developer/app-services-cli/docs/commands/rhoas_completion.md

 ## rhoas completion

-Install command completion for your shell (bash, zsh, or fish)
+Install command completion for your shell (bash, zsh, fish or powershell)

 ### Synopsis

-Install rhoas command completion for your shell (bash, zsh, or fish).
+Install rhoas command completion for your shell (bash, zsh, fish, powershell).

 To find what shell you are currently running: